-Last year saw the beginning of employees quitting their jobs in record numbers.
-According to a January report from the Bureau of Labor Statistics (BLS), a startling 4.5 million Americans quit their jobs as recently as November 2021 across a range of industries.
+The year 2021 saw the beginning of employees quitting their jobs in record numbers.
+According to a January report from the Bureau of Labor Statistics (BLS), a startling 4.5 million Americans quit their jobs in November 2021 across a range of industries.

-This seismic shift, dubbed by economists and leaders as The Great Resignation, has been fueled in part by employees who, having shouldered the many stresses of the past two and a half years, are now in search of more from their employers: more money, more flexibility, more recognition and awareness, more growth, and more overall happiness.
+This seismic shift, dubbed by economists and leaders as The Great Resignation, was fueled in part by employees who, having shouldered the many stresses of the past two and a half years, were now looking for more from their employers: more money, more flexibility, more recognition and awareness, more growth, and more overall happiness.